Allergic RhinitisCetirizine-pseudoephedrine ER coupons

 Cetirizine-pseudoephedrine ER FAQs

-What is cetirizine pseudoephedrine ER?
+What is cetirizine pseudoephedrine used for?

 Cetirizine pseudoephedrine ER is a combination medication that contains two active ingredients: cetirizine and pseudoephedrine.
 Cetirizine is an antihistamine that helps relieve allergy symptoms such as sneezing, runny nose, and itchy or watery eyes.
 Pseudoephedrine is a decongestant that relieves nasal congestion by shrinking blood vessels in the nasal passages.
 The "ER" stands for extended-release, meaning the medication is formulated to release the active ingredients slowly over time for prolonged effect.
 This combination is often used to treat symptoms associated with allergies or the common cold.